 The state board sets the requirements for high school graduation.
 Per SBE Rule, students must achieve one high school level unit of Fine Arts in order to graduate with a high school diploma.
-In exceptional circumstances, schools may waive the foreign language and fine art requirement for students who are not planning to attend the university to expand and enhance their elective focus.
-View a complete list of the courses required for high school graduation.
+The credit requirement for foreign language may be waived by the local school district for students, under certain circumstances, to expand and enhance the elective focus.

 Introduction to Fine Arts

 This is a one credit course that is designed to give the high school student an experience in several fine arts areas.
 By exploring at least three of the four areas of Fine Arts, the student will develop problem-solving and critical-thinking skills, enhance their creativity and perceptual skills, and develop an appreciation for the arts which in turn will reinforce their academic skills.

 The dance component will give the students an introduction to the study and performance of dance.
 It will include exploration in creative movement, improvisation, and various dance techniques.

 The music component will strive to develop in the students an appreciation for vocal and instrumental music.
 Self-expression through creation and performance of music will be an integral part as well as an understanding of the art of music.

 The theatre component will have the students study, write, research, critique, create, design, perform, and participate in a variety of theatre-based learning experiences.
 Appropriate theatre technology and media will also be studied.